 LGBT people become parents in a variety of ways, including adoption, foster parenting, donor insemination, surrogacy, and from previous heterosexual relationships.
-The law governing family relationships varies significantly from state to state.
-We have made great progress in protecting the relationships of LGBT parents and their children—unfortunately, there’s still a lot of work to be done.
+We've made great progress in protecting the relationships of LGBT parents and their children.
+Unfortunately, there’s still a lot of work to be done.

 For non-LGBT issues, please contact your local ACLU affiliate.

 If you've been discriminated against based on sexual orientation, gender identity, or HIV status, the ACLU wants to hear about it.

 - Blog Post - Speak FreelyApril 11, 2014

 - Blog Post - Speak FreelySeptember 19, 2014

 - Blog Post - Speak FreelyJune 11, 2015

 - CaseMay 21, 2012